 Luckily, I’m not in a rush to decide.
 All my prescriptions are up-to-date with multiple refills available, so changing over to a new pharmacy should be a simple task that won’t require a lot of legwork on my end.
 Plus, I happen to know both endos pretty well already and they’ve both agreed to get me into the office quickly if something comes up.
 So, that’s a comfort and a great benefit when moving between states!

 New House and Office

-Driving 300+ miles from Central Indiana to Southeast Michigan isn't high on my list of fun, but it's another necessary evil of this whole process.
-With all our worldly belongings packed into the back of the moving truck (minus some fragile items we transported earlier during special trips by car), I'll navigate the interstates and roadways toward our new home.
+Driving 300+ miles from Central Indiana to Southeast Michigan isn’t high on my list of fun, but it’s another necessary evil of this whole process.
+With all our worldly belongings packed into the back of the moving truck (minus some fragile items we transported earlier by car), I’ll navigate the interstates and roadways towards our new home.

 Of course, I’ll have my Dexcom G4 my Nightscout/CGM in the Cloud setup by my side, so I’ll be sharing data with Suzi, who’ll be behind the wheel of her own car behind me.
 And that’s where our Riley Dog will be, too.